 Jeff Seckendorf is a life-long adventurer, filmmaker, and educator – flight instructor, scuba instructor trainer, mentor to scores of up and coming film directors, and instructor for hundreds of film workshops.

-As founder of Unified Team Diving, a global Scuba certification and training agency, Jeff has co-authored eight training manuals and dozens of online courses.
+As founder of Unified Team Diving, a global Scuba certification and training agency, Jeff has authored eight training manuals and dozens of online courses.
 He also co-wrote the UTD Standards and Procedures and the UTD Playbook, A Guide for Instructors.
-He publishes and edits the UTD Journal and has written training curriculum in both the scuba and film industries.
+He published and edited the UTD Journal and has written training curriculum in both the scuba and film industries.

-Jeff began his career as a photographer then director of photography.
+Jeff began his career as a stills photographer then moved to cinematography.
 He photographed the live action portion of the video game, NEED FOR SPEED.
 He received an Independent Spirit Award nomination for his black and white cinematography on Sundance winner JUDY BERLIN.
 The wide screen epic, FINDING HOME received Best Cinematography awards at the Rome International Film Festival and the Tiburon Film Festivals.
-Recent documentary projects incude trips to Mt.
+Recent documentary projects include trips to Mt.
 Everest Base Camp and Machu Piccu.

 Jeff spent twenty years as an instructor and member of the master faculty at the International Film and TV Workshops and the Rockport College.
 He is the founder of One On One Film Training, a mentoring and consulting program for emerging directors and cinematographers,

 The need for a custom online education system for Unified Team Diving led Jeff to manage the 2015 development of an education and certification software engine called Recify.